Is sex between older people – and older people having sex – one of the last taboos in Britain? You bet it is. We’re British.

 But who could have known then that we were the generation that would be as hungry for life and sex as the years rolled by as we were then?
 And that our parents’ generation might end up learning a few tricks from us?

-You tend to stay a certain age, rarely your chronological age, in your brain.
-I think we enjoyed being young so much that we’ve stayed young, to the irritation of some of today’s younger people.
+You tend to stay a certain age (rarely your chronological age) in your brain.
+I think we enjoyed being young so much that we’ve stayed young.
 Many of us still have a hearty appetite for sex, even if it’s not always readily available.
 We’re not the stiff, respectable, grey older folk of yesteryear who “put away childish things”.

 Most of my friends in the 50-80 age group dress like 35-year-olds, colour their hair, exercise – or threaten to, visit the dentist regularly (your face sags less if you keep your teeth) and if they want cosmetic surgery or teeth-whitening they damn well have it.
 “They preserve old buildings,” said a 71-year-old professional woman I know who’s just had a face-lift.
 “What’s wrong with me having a bit of restoration work?”